hurter3/LionsTour2021SA/README.md

 ## **Credits**

-The code instute tutors must be mentioned for their valuable recomendations and patience.<br>
+The code institute tutors must be mentioned for their valuable recomendations and patience.<br>
 Appreciation must also be said to The Movie DataBase (TMDB) for their open API data which was used for this project.
 I used www.w3schools.com and www.stackoverflow in conjuction with the CI Task manager mini project for the accordian effect.
 The favicon was generated by using https://www.favicon-generator.org/.